Sphagnum capillifolium

-Sphagnum capillifolium, the red bogmoss, northern peat moss, or small red peat moss, is a species of peat moss native to Canada, the northern United States, Greenland, and Europe.
+Sphagnum capillifolium, the red bogmoss, northern peat moss, acute-leaved bog-moss, or small red peat moss, is a species of peat moss native to Canada, the northern United States, Greenland, and Europe.
 Small red peat moss can be distinguished by its sweeping, outward-curving branches that resemble tresses.
+Sphagnum moss can hold large amounts of water within its cells, up to 20 times its own weight.
+This capability is due to its dead, empty cells called hyaline cells that fill up with water.
+This allows the moss to survive in wet, boggy habitats around rivers and lakes.

 Description

 Small red peat is a brownish-green to pinkish-red moss forming tight, carpet-like mounds.
 The leaves have no midrib and are tongue-shaped with a bluntly-pointed tip.